bhisaac/5eFP/5eFP-SRD.md

 ### Minion Creature Encounters

 5eFP uses minion rules for creature encounters to expedite gameplay without sacrificing the action.
-Creatures in a minion creature encounter uses the same game statistics provided except for the following changes:
+Creatures in a minion creature encounter use the same game statistics provided except for the following changes:

 - They cannot cannot resist PC effects or features
 - They never deal more than 1 point of damage